nspcast/podcast-scripts/README.md

 ### What do they do?

 publish - Grab the .wav file and make a MP3 file while truncating the silence to no more than 1.0 seconds.
-Then it grabs your thumbnail image and adds your episode number to it, creates on the tags for the MP3 file, finishes up the show notes, uploads the MP3 and artwork to s3 compatable object storage, uploads the HTML file for the show notes to the web server, runs WP-CLI to create the Wordpress Post, and it can encode a video for you as well.
+Then it grabs your thumbnail image and adds your episode number to it, creates on the tags for the MP3 file, finishes up the show notes, uploads the HTML file for the show notes to the web server, runs WP-CLI to create the Wordpress Post, and it generates transcripts using Whisper-cpp

-shownotes - Grab stub files from your note taking solutions and automation data gathering to compile the episodes show notes.
-Also download voicemail from Twilio if you use that.

 encode - Just encodes a wav file to mp3 while adding the ID3 tags without the artwork.